-Schools out for Summer
+School's out for Summer!

-Head to your local library during the summer holidays and enrol.
-It's completely free and anybody can take part!
+Head to your local library during the summer holidays and sign up for FREE!

 The Summer Reading Challenge is open to all school children and is designed for all reading abilities.
 Towards the end of June each year, our local Primary Schools work with us to give out information and invitations to encourage children to take part.